 How Distributed is Distributed Management or Can Too Many Cooks Spoil the Broth? by John Day

 All of this was coming together as the 70s neared the end and the US computing industry initiated the OSI effort in 1978.
 Since the industry had always sold network control, they recognized at the beginning its importance.
 And they adopted a new more sophisticated sounding term, network management.
-Not realizing that in these new packet networks, it was qualitatively different.
+Not always realizing that in these new packet networks, it was qualitatively different.
 In OSI, it was given its own working group.
 At the same time, there were strong forces working against network management.
 Causing the work to be slow to getting off the ground, partly because it was a rather amorphous topic.

 BBN had done such a good job providing network management for the ARPANET, that many didn’t realize how necessary it was.
 Consequently, the first rudimentary foray towards network management was with ICMP around 1980, and the first real network management wasn’t until 1988 with SNMP, which is considered below.

 The contributions (many from IBM) continually added more and more issues to the discussions as to what these applications might be about.
 In this sort of environment, it was very hard to develop concrete proposals for standards and IBM favored postponing getting too concrete until it was clearer where it was going.
 Of course, this was for all sorts of good reasons.
 In the early 1980s, IBM ran full-page ads in places like Scientific American showing how the original 5-layer SNA model really had seven layers and followed the OSI Reference Model.
-The ads went on to point out that while OSI did data transfer, it didn’t handle network management.
+The ads went on to point out that while OSI did data transfer, it didn’t do network management.
 Was IBM stonewalling?
 Some said so.
 It was quite obvious that whoever defined (and sold) network management said a lot about how the equipment in the network had to behave and thus controlled the account.

 The original insight in early summer of 1984 was that management was: